mikerochip/ergonomic-cpp/README.md

 ## Python

 Python is a dependency for Conan.
-Managing Python installations is a massive pain.
-I used 3.10.2 for this project.
+Managing Python installations is a massive pain, but we're going to do it right (i.e. version pinning) rather than implicitly depending on whatever the system Python happens to be.

 1. Install pyenv or pyenv-win
    * Mac: ```brew install pyenv```